cillianodonnell/Gravity/_posts/2017-07-27-phase-2-update.markdown

 {% endhighlight %}

-After a bit of back and forth email with Joel, we decided this was too retrictive a check and not really neccessary.
+After a bit of back and forth email with Joel, we decided this was too restrictive a check and not really neccessary.
 This section was removed and I checked if we were getting sensible results.
-Sure enough the section marked not taken in the coverae map were the same as the branches marked '0x12' by couverture-qemu which is a bitmap detailing 'branch fully exectuted' and 'branch not taken'.
+Sure enough the section marked not taken in the coverage map was the same as the branch marked '0x12' by couverture-qemu which is a bitmap detailing 'branch fully exectuted' and 'branch not taken'.
 The taken branches are op code 0x11.